Risk Factors for Breast Cancer

 However, it is important to note that having any or all of these risk factors does not mean that you will definitely get breast cancer.
 75% percent of the women who develop breast cancer have no identifiable risk factors.

-The connection between lifestyle factors and breast cancer and environmental toxins and breast cancer is very important and many researchers are studying this.
+The connection between lifestyle factors and breast cancer, and between environmental toxins and breast cancer, is very important and many researchers are studying this.
 There is growing evidence that strong links exist.
 And now there is some evidence that lifestyle modifications may decrease one’s risk of developing a recurrence in those who have had breast cancer.